 Oil produced from green cardamom has more cineole than the lighter yellower types.

-In perfumery, cardamom essential oil fits well into floral bases due to its warm and spicy notes.
+In perfumery, cardamom oil fits well into floral bases due to its warm and spicy notes.
 Coriander, in particular, is considered a great modifier for cardamom.

 Note